jaxball/jaxball.github.io/_pages/cv.md

   * Duties included: Merging pull requests
   * Supervisor: Professor Hub -->

-(if the dates don't add up, that's because as with Elon Musk whom I hosted at USC, I work a lot - especially after hours)
+(if the dates don't add up, that's because as with Elon Musk whom I hosted at USC, I work a lot; especially after hours)

 <!-- I've practiced simultaneous-tasking since college, where I represented 2 teams in a business competition at once) -->